Gaming-Linux-FR/GLFfetch/README.md

 ### Installation
 ---

-Make sure you have the pacakges installed on your system:
+Make sure you have the packages installed on your system:
 - neofetch
 - kitty.